Community Sustainability Opportunities

 Free Home Energy Assessment Program

-Free Home Energy Assessments – Open
+Free Home Energy Assessments –Closed

 Did you know that good insulation can cut your winter heating bills by up to 40%?
 If your home was insulated before 2010, chances are it either doesn’t have enough insulation or it’s been moved out of place by contractors such as electricians.